getgauge-contrib/gauge-example-go/README.md

 ```
 gauge specs
 ```
-This uses Firefox as default browser for specs execution.
-Make sure Firefox(v42 or prior) is installed in your machine and is in PATH.
+This uses Chrome as default browser for specs execution.

-If you want to use Chrome/IE as browser, pass the corresponding argument to set browser environment.

 ## Topics covered in the example